-In 1068 a Northumbrian knight named Merleswain came to Scotland, and was granted lands in Fife.
-The first mention of Ardross seems to occur in the mid-12th century.
-Merleswain’s grandson, also named Merleswain, was granted a charter of Ardross by William the Lion in the last quarter of the 12th century.
+In 1068 a Northumbrian knight named Merleswain came to Scotland and was granted lands in this area of the south-east coast of Fife, which later passed to his son, Colbán and grandson, also Merleswain, Lord of Kennoway and Ardross.
+The younger Merleswain’s son, another Merleswain, witnessed charters by Richard the Chaplain, Bishop of St Andrews, in the third quarter of the 12th century and was granted a charter of Ardross by William the Lion in the last quarter of the same century.

-Ardross then passes through the second Merleswain’s son, Waldef, to his son, another Merleswain.
-This Merleswain appears to have only had daughters, one of whom, Margaret of Ardross, in the 1280s married (as her second husband) Sir John de Soulis or Soules, who was one of the ambassadors to France who helped arrange the marriage between Alexander III and Yolande de Dreux.
+Margaret of married Hugh de Pearsby, Sheriff of Roxburgh, and in September 1281 granted the lands of Innergelly to Dryburgh Abbey.
+By 1295 she had married again, this time to Sir John de Soulis or Soules, one of the ambassadors to France who helped arrange the marriage between Alexander III and Yolande de Dreux.

 Indeed in 1402 the second Sir William’s son, Thomas Dishington, received a charter from Robert II granting him the barony and castle of Ardross after they were resigned by his father, while also referring to him as “dilecto nepoti nostro” (our dear nephew).
 The fact that the castle is specifically mentioned certainly suggests it was in existence in the 14th century.